 Land trusts across the country are engaging local communities to conserve the lands we all treasure, from woodlands and prairies to rivers, lakes, and wetlands.
 Land conservation protects habitats and migratory paths for threatened plant and animal species.
 By protecting and restoring the land, we ensure clean water, expand public access to open space, and build resiliency against a changing climate.

 As Chicago’s regional land trust, Openlands embraces the land ethic.
-From establishing city parks to stewarding large-scale landscapes in McHenry, Will, and Grundy counties, Openlands values the land, and we work with partners across northeastern Illinois to protect open space permanently.
+From establishing city parks to protecting and stewarding large-scale landscapes across the region, Openlands values the land, and we work with partners across northeastern Illinois to protect open space permanently.